gautamlovecoding/mongoose-copy-data/readme.md

 mongoose-copy-data
 ```

-## Options

-The Database Copy Utility supports the following command-line options:

-- `"-s, --source <source>"`: Specify the source database connection string.
-- `"-t, --target <target>"`: Specify the target database connection string.

 ## Usage Steps
 1. When you run the tool, it will prompt you to enter the source and target database connection strings.

 2. After successfully connecting to both databases, you can choose whether to copy all collections or select specific collections to copy.

+3. If you choose the all collections, You will be presented with a list available collection to exclude the collections if you want. if you want to copy whole collection then press enter.

-3. If you choose to copy specific collections, you will be presented with a list of available collections to choose from.
+4. If you choose to copy specific collections, you will be presented with a list of available collections to choose from.

-4. The tool will confirm your selections before proceeding with the data copy.
+5. The tool will confirm your selections before proceeding with the data copy.

-5. It will then copy the selected data from the source database to the target database, providing progress updates along the way.
+6. It will then copy the selected data from the source database to the target database, providing progress updates along the way.
+Additionally, you can view the uploaded document's size and a progress bar.

-6. Once the data copy is complete, the tool will display a success message for each copied collection.
+7. Once the data copy is complete, the tool will display a success message for each copied collection.

 ## Dependencies